 Where do I get my cap and gown and other items?

-There will be a Grad Fair in Adrian on February 25 for students to order graduation regalia.
+There will be a Grad Fair in Adrian on March 17 for students to order graduation regalia.
 The SHU Barnes & Noble Bookstore is handling all cap and gown orders, as well as other graduation items such as diploma frames, announcements, and class rings.
-Order forms can be found online here.
-The form can be printed and dropped off at the bookstore in Adrian, or submitted to the bookstore via email.
-You can also order by phone by calling the bookstore at (517) 264-7911.
+Online orders can be placed here.
+You can also order by phone by calling the bookstore after March 2 at (517) 264-7911.

 How much do these items cost?

 - Cap, Gown, Hood and Tassel packages: